 the reasons outlined in this post (i.e. "if I checked and it's not the way I thought, that would necessitate a lot of expensive and time-consuming updates to what I'm doing").

 Wait, that's not what I'm trying to communicate in the post.
 If learning that dragons existed would precipitate major updates, it will very often be worth investigating their existence.
-Instead, it is highly-political low-payoff topics I am intentionally agnostic.
+Instead, it is on highly-political low-payoff topics that I am intentionally agnostic.

 It already seems like we can infer that dragon-existence has, to you, nontrivial subjective likelihood because you don't loudly proclaim "dragons don't exist" and because you regard investigation as uncomfortably likely to turn you into a believer of something socially unacceptable.